counternote/counternote/spec.md

 # Form

-A [form][form] is a structural element of a composition and how these elements connect together.
+A [form][form] is a structural element of a composition and how such elements connect together.

 ## Score